santoshgarole5992/LLMOps-Prompt-Flow/README.md

 Prompt flow: > Runs

-Deploy Prompt Flow in AzureML with GitHub Actions
+# Deploy Prompt Flow in AzureML with GitHub Actions
 This scenario includes prebuilt workflows for deploying a model to an endpoint for real-time scoring.
 You may run the workflow to test the performance of the model in your Azure Machine Learning workspace.

 Online Endpoint
 In your GitHub project repository , select Actions

-Screenshot of GitHub actions page.

 Select the deploy-pf-online-endpoint-pipeline from the workflows listed on the left and click Run workflow to execute the online endpoint deployment pipeline workflow.
 The steps in this pipeline will create an online endpoint in your Machine Learning workspace, create a deployment of your model to this endpoint, then allocate traffic to the endpoint.